Notice for the Kunta10 participants

 The Kunta10 study aims to determine the changes taking place in the work of staff in the municipal sector as well as their impact on the health and well-being of the staff.
 The participating municipalities include Helsinki, Espoo, Vantaa, Tampere, Turku, Raisio, Naantali, Oulu, Nokia, Valkeakoski and Virrat.

-Results are utilised in municipalities in many ways
+Results are utilized in municipalities in many ways

-Key results are communicated to all participating municipalities and their staff from December 2022 onwards.
+Key results are communicated to all participating municipalities and their staff late in the year 2024 onwards.
 All work communities in which at least 10 people responded will receive a summary of their own results.
 The summary also includes the results of previous surveys, so it will be possible to follow the development of well-being and work life.
 Work units with 5-9 survey respondents receive a summary about their placing relative to other work units.
 Exact results are not reported to work units smaller than 10 respondents.

-In the municipalities, the study results are used for improving personnel well-being and quality of work life.
-Furthermore, the study is important for the development of the entire municipal sector.
-After the survey, we will be better equipped to assess the changes in municipal work and work life quality as well as their impact on personnel well-being and health.
+In the municipalities, the study results are used for improving personnel well-being and working life within the participating organizations.
+Moreover, the study is important for the development of the entire municipal sector.
+After the survey, we will be better equipped to assess the changes in municipal work and working life and their impact on personnel well-being and health.

 Results are used for scientific research purposes

-The survey results are utilised in scientific research.
+The survey results are used in scientific research.
 Studies have found several work-related factors which can protect the health of employees.
-Such factors include, for example, fair management practices, opportunities to influence one’s work, working time and decision-making related to one’s work, as well as the social capital of the work community.
+Such factors include, for example, fair management practices, opportunities to influence one’s work, working time and decision-making related to one’s work, as well as the social capital at the workplace.

 The study is a multidisciplinary and international study.
 The study involves medical, psychological, sociological, and epidemiological experts from the Finnish Institute of Occupational Health, and several domestic and foreign research institutes and universities.
-In recent years, the results generated by the project have been reported both in publications aimed for the general public and in scientific journals.
-Funding for the research project comes primarily from the Academy of Finland, the Finnish Work Environment Fund, the Social Insurance Institution of Finland, the Finnish Institute of Occupational Health, and the participating municipalities.
+In recent years, the results generated by the project have been reported both in publications aimed for the public and in scientific journals.
+Funding for the research project comes primarily from the Academy of Finland, the Finnish Work Environment Fund, the Finnish Institute of Occupational Health, and the participating municipalities.